 By Kevin Gerarden

 *A Note From My B.U.D.
-(Big Ugly Desk) threatens to be a bimonthly feature for the newsletter of the Wisconsin Society of Fire Service Instructors.
+(Big Ugly Desk) threatens to be a quarterly feature for the newsletter of the Wisconsin Society of Emergency Services Instructors.
 All opinions expressed are those of the author, who would be grateful for any feedback and discussion.